CaptorAB/openseries/README.md

 OpenTimeSeries with class methods for our different data sources.
 Combined with some additional tools it allows us to efficiently present investment cases to clients.

 The code snippet can be pasted into a Python console to run it.
-Install yfinance first.
+Install openseries and yfinance first.

 ```python
 from openseries.series import OpenTimeSeries